corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cluster-admin/workers/_index.md

 # Workers

 Corda 5 introduces a distributed architecture for the Corda runtime that is based on worker processes.
-There are different types of worker processors which each have their own operational responsibility and because each worker is stateless, it is possible to scale horizontally.
+There are different types of worker processors which each have their own operational responsibility and, because each worker is stateless, it is possible to scale horizontally.

 {{<
   figure